iamrequest/disco-queen-dancing-fever/postmortem.md

 ### Song Charts using MIDI

 A challenge I had going into this project was about how to create the song charts.
 I really didn't want to have to create my own tool for this, because I really didn't have enough time to make something functional, polished, and tested.
 I decided to look into how other rhythm-based games did it, starting with Guitar Hero clones, and I stumbled onto [this super informative post about the history of custom Guitar Hero chart formats by Reddit Dot Com user /u/mikex5](https://www.reddit.com/r/CloneHero/comments/8bkb0n/a_brief_history_of_custom_guitar_hero_chart/).
 The TL;DR is that .midi files were popular which could be made with standard MIDI editors like Reaper, but .chart files were also popular due to an open-source chart editor that could export to human-readable files.
 I decided to stick to .midi files, since I was already comfortable with working with MIDI tracks in Reaper, and because I found a [small and powerful MIDI reader for Unity (smflite)](https://github.com/keijiro/smflite) that worked perfectly.
-Given more time, I'd have liked to explore .chart files as an alternative, but .midi files checked all of my requirements right from the beginning.
-It's possible that it's not the best tool for the job, but it was the tool that did everything I needed, and easily.

 Smflite can read as many MIDI tracks as needed, by returning a list of MidiEvents that occur between the some time T, and the elapsed time since the last check.
 It's recommended that you check for midi events each frame, passing in Time.deltaTime.